 Dr. Gene C. Fant, Jr. became Palm Beach Atlantic’s provost and chief academic officer June 1, 2014.
-Dr. Fant had served as executive vice president for academic administration and dean of the faculty at Union University in Jackson, Tenn., where he co-led the development of the Union 2015 Strategic Plan and served in a variety of other leadership positions.
+Dr. Fant had served as executive vice president for academic administration and dean of the faculty at Union University in Jackson, TN, where he co-led the development of the Union 2015 Strategic Plan and served in a variety of other leadership positions.

 Dr. Fant earned a bachelor of science degree from James Madison University, a master of arts in English from Old Dominion University and a master of divinity from New Orleans Baptist Theological Seminary.
 While at the University of Southern Mississippi, he earned a doctor of philosophy degree in English literature and a post-doctoral master of education.